 Effect of ungulates on seedling survival

 To assess ungulate effects on seedling mortality, we set up paired plots in karst forest sites in northern Guam and in Rota.
 Eight sites were selected in Guam and seven sites in Rota.
 At each site, we erected a 1.8-m tall chicken-wire fence around one plot, and left the adjacent plot unfenced, allowing ungulate access.
-The fenced and unfenced plots were placed so that individual pairs had similar in canopy cover, rockiness, and surrounding vegetation.
+The fenced and unfenced plots were placed so that individual pairs had similar canopy cover, rockiness, and forest structure.
 Each seedling plot covered an area of about 3.5 m x 5.5 m.

 We selected six species for this experiment encompassing a variety of common native and introduced trees found in forests of the Mariana Islands: Carica papaya, Morinda citrifolia, Neisosperma oppositifolia, Aglaia mariannensis, Premna obtusifolia, and Psychotria mariannensis.
 For each species we collected seeds from at least five trees and at least four different sites to minimize maternal effects and effects of local adaptation.
-The date of seed collection and subsequent out-planting was staggered by species, in part due to differences in fruiting phenology.
+The date of seed collection and subsequent out-planting was staggered by species due primarily to differences in fruiting phenology.
 After seeds were collected, fleshy fruit was removed, and they were planted in a mixture of 50% perlite and 50% peat moss, and fertilized using Osmocote®.
 All seeds were planted on the island from which they were collected.
 The seed trays were placed under 60% shadecloth at a nursery in Guam and at a nursery in Rota, and allowed to grow in these conditions until they had fully rooted and grown their first true leaves.
 At this point, the seedlings were transported to the exclosure sites for out-planting.

 Seedlings of each species were out-planted in the control and treatment areas at each site on the same day.
 Seedlings were placed at least 0.3 m apart from each other, and at least 0.5 m away from the fences in fenced treatments.
 Fourteen seedlings of each species were planted in each treatment at each site, except for N. oppositifolia, which had only seven seedlings planted per treatment on Guam and 9 seedlings per treatment on Rota.
 In addition, 11 seedlings per plot of Carica papaya were planted on Rota.
 The seedlings planted during drier months (C. papaya, M. citrifolia, and N. oppositifolia) were watered regularly during the first few weeks following transplanting to ensure they successfully established.
-After transplanting, seedlings were monitored monthly for survival until July 2011 (15 months after the first species was transplanted).
+After transplanting, seedlings were monitored monthly for survival until July 2011 (15 months after the first species was transplanted and four months after the last).

 Germination from fecal samples